 Booking a Guide for Trekking Mount Kenya

-Some guides will require payment for a 4-day hike, but then guide a 3-day hike and pocket the extra $50 US per person that they will charge.
+Some guides will require payment for a four-day hike, but then guide a three-day hike and pocket the extra money per person that they will charge.
 They may say backcountry camping is illegal, or it costs extra each night to camp.
 They often try to pocket as much money as possible when there is little truth to what is being told.
 Make sure you select a guide that you trust and one that takes safety seriously.